-- While on the first call, press the Conf button to place the call on hold.
+- While on the first call, press the CNF button to place the call on hold.
 CALL NEXT PARTY TO CNF appears. - 2.
-Place a call to the next conference party (for external calls, press the Outgoing button or the Outgoing Call access code [8 is the default code], and then dial the number). - After the party answers, announce the conference, and then press the Conf button to place the call on hold.
+Place a call to the next conference party.
+For external calls, press OUTGOING or the Outgoing Call access code (the default code is 8), and then dial the number. - After the party answers, announce the conference, and then press the CNF button to place the call on hold.
 If necessary, repeat this step to add the remaining conference party. - 4.
-Press the Conf button again to start the conference.
+Press the CNF button again to start the conference.
 CNF IN PROGRESS appears.